KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 ```

 #### Add the code that represent the KyberWidget
-Wherever you want to use the KyberWidget button, add the <a href></a> tag that appears in the source code.
+Wherever you want to use the KyberWidget button, add the <a href></a> tag as shown in the source code.
 For example
 ```HTML
 <body>
 		... (some code in body)